underr-ua/ocmod-live-product-plus/addons/plazathemes/README.md

 # Plaza-Themes Compatibility Addon

-The "Plaza-Themes Compatibility Addon" is an addon for OpenCart Live Options+ module to provide compatibility with templates maded by [Plaza-Themes](https://themeforest.net/collections/3840191-opencart-themes)
+The "Plaza-Themes Compatibility Addon" is an addon for OpenCart Live Product+ module to provide compatibility with templates maded by [Plaza-Themes](https://themeforest.net/collections/3840191-opencart-themes)